MicrosoftDocs/sdk-api/sdk-api-src/content/p2p/nf-p2p-peeridentitycreate.md

 ### -param ppwzIdentity [out]

-Receives a pointer to the name of an peer identity that is created.
+Receives a pointer to the name of a peer identity that is created.
 This name must be used in all subsequent calls to  the Peer Identity Manager, Peer Grouping, or PNRP functions that operate on behalf of the peer identity.
 Returns <b>NULL</b> if the peer identity cannot be created.

 ## -returns